“By failing to prepare, you are preparing to fail.”

 What is Ransomware?

-Ransomware & the Cyber Kill Chain
+Ransomware Attacks & the Cyber Kill Chain

 - Command and Control – Once the network has been compromised and malware is running on the affected systems, software beacons may be deployed to establish communications with a Command and Control server under the control of the threat actor.

-Once a target network has been identified, behind the scenes a threat actor goes to work to begin the attack.
+Once a target network has been identified, behind the scenes a threat actor goes to work to begin the attack by first gaining access.
 The threat actor may carry out a long-term brute force attack against publicly facing Remote Desktop Protocol (RDP) port.
 Or maybe they have succeeded in scanning for an unpatched software vulnerability that can be exploited to gain access to the network.
-Maybe an employee has visited a compromised website and malicious software is downloaded to their workstation without their knowledge; or they clicked on a malicious document attached to an email and didn’t think much of it when the attachment didn’t open.
+Maybe an employee has visited a compromised website and malicious software is downloaded to their workstation without their knowledge, or they clicked on a malicious document attached to an email and didn’t think much of it when the attachment didn’t open.
 Perhaps an outside vendor with legitimate access to the company’s network has had the credentials for their remote management software stolen in a separate cyber-attack.
 In some cases, multiple methods are used to deliver malware or begin a file-less attack to gain access to a network.

 A Silent Presence

 Once a threat actor is in the network, they are unlikely to immediately announce themselves or claim a loud victory.
 Instead, they lay low, and they work quietly to establish and strengthen their foothold on the network.
 Once inside, the threat actor will often scan the network for attached devices and workstations.
-They may gather information on backup systems and antivirus protection software.
-And, they will often use password stealing software such as MimiKatz to gather the usernames and passwords of as many users as possible.
+They may gather information on backup systems and antivirus protection and security software.
+And, they will often use password-stealing software such as MimiKatz to gather the usernames and passwords of as many users as possible.

 Or, maybe they have already collected usernames and passwords using banking Trojans such as Emotet, Trickbot, or Dridex deployed via PowerShell when the employee clicked on a malicious document file as part of a phishing attack.
 These malware breakouts are often perceived to be separate incidents, unrelated to the subsequent ransomware attack.
 Instead, they are precursors.